The Farmer's Wife: Plot

-Tibby, the wife of Samuel Sweetland (Jameson Thomas) dies, and shortly afterwards his daughter marries and leaves home, leaving him on his own with his two servants.
-His wife had told him that he should remarry after her death, so he pursues some local spinsters who were at his daughter's wedding after he and his housekeeper Minta (Lillian Hall-Davis) make out a list of possibilities.
+Tibby, the wife of Samuel Sweetland dies, and shortly afterwards his daughter marries and leaves home, leaving him on his own with his two servants.
+His wife had told him that he should remarry after her death, so he pursues some local spinsters who were at his daughter's wedding after he and his housekeeper Minta make out a list of possibilities.

 First is Widow Louisa Windeatt, but Sweetland is shocked and angry when she rejects his advances and says she is too independent for him.
 Next, he attempts to court Thirza Tapper, a nervous wreck who almost collapses when Sweetland proposes to her.
 She, too, rejects him because she says she has no need for a man, and he is furious yet again.
 He wanders outside as other guests arrive for her party.
 His grumpy servant Ash is helping at the party, wearing an ill-fitting coat and trying to keep his trousers up while doing his work at the party.

 While the others are outside listening to some singers, Sweetland proposes to Mary Hearn, but she rejects him as too old, and then becomes hysterical when he angrily tells her that she too is "full blown and a bit over."

 Later Sweetland tells Minta that he is not going to finish the list of women because he is so dejected.
 He leaves the room and Ash returns and tells Minta what an embarrassment to men that Sweetland is by going around and practically begging any woman to be his wife.
 Sweetland overhears this and orders Ash to saddle his horse because he is going to try number four on the list, Mercy Bassett, a barmaid at a local inn.
 After he leaves, it is revealed that Minta is in love with him.
 Bassett rejects him too and he comes home dejectedly.
 Meanwhile, postmistress Hearn and Tapper compare notes and Hearn decides she should marry him after all and she goes to his house with Tapper.

 Having run through the women who have turned him down, Samuel sees Minta for the first time as more than a housekeeper and decides that she is the woman for him, if she'll have him.
 He tells her he has got used to being rejected and will not be angry if she rejects him, too.
 She accepts him and he tells her to put on the dress Tibby gave her.
 As she goes to the room, Hearn and Tapper arrive.
 Hearn says she is now willing to be his wife.
 Samuel says all should drink a toast to his wife to be and Hearn is sure it is her, until Minta comes down the stairs in an attractive dress.
 Hearn lapses into hysterics again as Sweetland reveals that Minta will be his bride.